pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

                                       properties.
       -o, --names-only                Retrieve only the returned object names.
       -s, --sort                      Sort into alphabetical order by classname.
-      -n, --namespace <name>          Namespace to use for this operation.
-If defined that namespace overrides the general
+      -n, --namespace <name>          Namespace to use for this operation, instead of the default namespace of the connection -S, --summary                   Return only summary of objects (count).
-                                      options namespace
-      -S, --summary                   Return only summary of objects (count).
       -h, --help                      Show this message and exit.